 2. Room Ready

 Shortly before bedtime, I dim my lights and adjust the room temperature on the cooler side.
 I love falling asleep with my ceiling fan on.
 I’ve slept with one for so many years that the white noise almost instantly puts me to sleep.
-I spritz my bedding with a lavendar oil home spray.
+I spritz my bedding with a lavender oil home spray.
 I get mine from milk + honey, but you can also make your own.

 If I have a little extra time, I’ll listen to a podcast or music on super low volume.
-Lately it’s been Lena Dunham’s Women of the Hour or my Nebraska Spotify playlist.
+Lately, it’s been Lena Dunham’s Women of the Hour or my Nebraska Spotify playlist.
 If I’m feeling extra ambitious I light a few candles and forgo the dimmed lights.
 I haven’t really embraced meditation yet, aside from any solo time I can get on my bike, but I’m very close to signing up for the meditation app, Headspace.

 3. Skincare Routine

 While a long and warm bath is totally relaxing, I don’t always have the time.
 The one thing I always make time for is my evening skincare routine.
 My two must-haves are Eve Lom’s Cleanser and Kiehl’s Midnight Recovery Concentrate.
 Both have the most relaxing and calming essential oils that put me in the wind-down zone.

 I’m so particular about my pj’s that the wrong pair can quickly lead to an uncomfortable sleep.
 Too thick and bulky and I wake up hot.
 Too stiff or structured and I feel scratchy.
 Not enough covering my body and I’m freezing.
 It’s taken a few years to pinpoint the perfect combination, but I swear these lightweight leggings and this tissue-thin top do the trick.
 I’ve spent countless of dollars on fancy and cute pj sets and always go back to these.